-You can see the text layer’s original contents in grey, in the override field.
+To edit a text Override in the Inspector, look for the text layer’s original contents in grey in the override field.
 Type into this and hit enter to apply your override.
 Clearing the field will reset the text back to what has been defined in the Symbol master.

 Additionally, you can click the Data icon, to the right of the layer’s name in the Inspector, to automatically apply your chosen data source to the override.

 When you update the text contents, its total length may change.
 As a result, Sketch will automatically move any trailing layers on left or right aligned text, and respect the distance between it and the end of the text layer so you can fully take advantages of Symbols and overrides, no matter your design.

 To prevent a trailing layer’s position to update when editing a text override, simply lock the layer by Control-clicking it, and choosing “Lock Layer” from the shortcut menu.

 Any image layer, or shape that contains an image fill in a Symbol can be overridden.
 You can select Choose Image… to add an image from your computer, or drag one onto the image preview to the right.